-The City of Prince George spends millions of dollars per year maintaining our extensive road and sidewalk network.
-Roads Division annually presents Council with a list of projects that can be completed according to the road and sidewalk rehabilitation budget approved by Council.
+Millions of dollars are spent every year maintaining Prince George's extensive road and sidewalk network.
+The City's Roads Division presents Council with an annual list of projects that can be complete according to its approved budget.

 Thin Lift Overlay